-The EU Green Deal will incentivise even more efforts on energy efficiency, so the updated 2030 emissions reduction target of net 55% compared to 1990 levels can be reached.
+By the so-called Fit-for-55 Package, the EU Green Deal will incentivise more efforts on energy efficiency, so the updated 2030 emissions reduction target of net 55% compared to 1990 levels can be reached.
+Furthermore, the long-term energy efficiency measures will be enhanced in frame of the REPowerEU Plan, including a proposal to increase the binding Energy Efficiency Targets under the Fit for 55 package.
 Therefore, most Member States need to tackle untapped energy savings potentials.
 Within the frame of the Task Force on mobilising efforts to achieve the 2020 targets for energy efficiency, Member States pointed out possible reasons to the European Commission, depending on their national context, that explain the difficulty to increase energy savings (European Commission, 2019):